ptichko/ptichko.github.io/_posts/2021-05-19-Fitting-An-Exponential-Regression-To-Google-Citation-Data.md

 ---
 layout: post
-title:  "Exploring Google Scholar Citations With the Scholar Library"
+title:  "Fitting An Exponential Regression To Google Citation Data"
 ---

 # Exploring Google Scholar Data With The Scholar Libary